avo-hcemm/cfDNA-biomarkers-pipeline/README_mod1to6.md

 📎 For more details, refer to the [input format descriptions](docs/input_formats.md) and the [example template files](templates).

 ### **Output**
-- CSV file listing biomarker sequences with associated genomic coordinates
+- SVG files with plots of the coverage data and genomic coordinates associated with the candidate biomarker.

 ### **Other Highlights**
 - Designed to support large datasets (e.g., HPC environments)